jordanmor/piechart-masthead/README.md

 Another personal goal was to utilize CSS Grid and CSS Flexbox to achieve proper placement of elements on the page, as well as CSS variables to achieve better code maintainability.

-Finally, I wanted to have some fun creating an CSS animation on the pie chart
+Finally, I wanted to have some fun creating a CSS animation on the pie chart